 Stakeholder dialogue is a core element of our sustainable activity.
-The company needs it to address the concerns of its various stakeholders.
+The Group needs it to address the concerns of its various stakeholders.
 It also helps us to expand our own commercial perspectives, identify important social developments early on and take appropriate action.
-That is why we strive to include all important stakeholder groups influenced by our business activities and their interests in al

-I our considerations and developments.
+That is why we strive to include all important stakeholder groups influenced by our business activities and their interests in all our considerations and developments.
 These stakeholders are our suppliers, dealers, customers, our customers' guests, our employees and their families, society and also later generations - so that we can leave behind a world our grandchildren can live in.

-On the basis of the 2019/2020 materiality analysis, we and a consulting firm that specialises in sustainability management conducted interviews with representatives from the various stakeholder groups and held a materiality workshop with many relevant employees and managers in autumn 2021.
-14 issues representing particularly material sustainability aspects for our stakeholders were defined in the social, environmental and governance categories.
+On the basis of the 2019/2020 materiality analysis, we and a consulting firm that specialises in sustainability management conducted interviews with 20 representatives from the various stakeholder groups and held a materiality workshop with many relevant employees and managers in autumn 2021.
+14 issues representing particularly material sustainability aspects for our stakeholders were defined in the social. environmental and governance categories.
 In line with the double materiality clause set out in Section 289c (3) of the German Commercial Code (HGB), the criteria assessed were the influence on the respective sustainability field from RATIONAL's business activity (organisational impact) and the impact of the sustainability field on RATIONAL's business development, performance and situation (business relevance).
+The more intense the colour of the data points, the higher our stakeholders rate the relevance of the issues.

 An analysis of the material issues is presented in the above materiality matrix.
-The sustainability aspects defined as material are assigned to the sustainability matters in accordance with Section 289c of the German Commercial Code (HGB) in the table below.
+The issues defined as material are assigned to the sustainability aspects in accordance with Section 289c of the German Commercial Code (HGB) in the table below.

-Sustainability aspects acc. to Section 289c HGB Material sustainability issues Indicators Environmental matters Energy efficiency of the cooking systems Ratio of cooking systems holding the U.S. ENERGY STAR Employee matters Safe and healthy working conditions Absence rate Social matters Sustainable economic stability Net Promoter Score, U.i.U.
-Compass, ratio of suppliers > 6 years Observance of human rights Business ethics and compliance Fines for violations of the law, Combating corruption and bribery with the law grievances, negative audit results
+Sustainability aspects acc. to Section 289c HGB Material sustainability issues Indicators Environmental matters Energy efficiency of the cooking systems Ratio of cooking systems holding the U.S. ENERGY STAR Employee matters Safe and healthy working conditions Lost time injury rate (LTIR) Social matters Sustainable economic stability Net promoter score, employee turnover, ratio of suppliers > 6 years Observance of human rights Business ethics and compliance with the law Fines for violations of the law, grievances, negative audit results Combating corruption and bribery

-Environmental matters - energy-efficient cooking systems
+Environmental matters Energy-efficient cooking systems